Perry Noble: Ministry

 He founded NewSpring Church in Anderson, South Carolina in January 2000.
 His weekly sermons were watched by over 32,000 people at 11 satellite campuses across the state of South Carolina with an additional 7,200 viewers tuned in weekly via online live stream.

 On July 1, 2016, Noble was removed as senior pastor of NewSpring church due to alcohol abuse and family issues.

 Following his removal from NewSpring Church, Noble spent 30 days in a treatment facility in Arizona in July 2016 where he worked with a psychologist and ordained pastor with plans of returning to ministry.

 Noble is close friends with Steven Furtick, pastor of Elevation Church in Charlotte, NC and is on Elevation's board of overseers.
 In February 2017, Noble was a guest preacher at Elevation.
 On June 28, 2017, Noble was a guest pastor at Powerhouse Christian Church in Anderson, SC.

 On July 14, 2017, Noble filed paperwork with the South Carolina Secretary of State to incorporate a new church, while church leaders at NewSpring said that Noble does not meet the Biblical qualifications to be a pastor.

 In 2018, Noble started a new church in Anderson and opened as a church plant in January 2019 under the name Second Chance Church.

 Personal life

 His father was married several times.
 He married his former wife, Lucretia, in April 2000 and in June 2007 had a baby girl named Charisse.

 In November 2017 Noble announced that his marriage was over.

 In May 2021, Perry remarried Shannon Repokis.
+In August 2025, they adopted their son, Judah.